a-b-1-source/a-b-1-source.github.io/README.md

 - Tools: ArcGIS Pro, Python, Project Toolbox

 ### 2025 Illicit Discharge Detection and Elimination Monitoring for MS4 permits: the City of Annapolis, Department of Veterans Affairs, & City of Takoma Park
 - Implemented ESRI's Survey123 and Field Maps to seamlessly collect field data with georeferenced photographic documentation.
 This was an upgrade from a legacy system of paper forms and paper fieldmaps.
 This upgrade allowed for GPS location tracking abilities to locate outfalls and stormwater management pipes via mobile phone.
+The project is conducted according to the MS4 permit ensuring the contracting entities are abiding to the EPA and Maryland stormwater standards.
 -Tools: Survey123, FieldMaps, Water Quality Collection & Testing, Technical Reporting

-### 🌊 Drone Mapping & Aerial Photography **Coming Soon...**
+### 🌊 Drone Mapping & Aerial Photography **[Google Portfolio](https://drive.google.com/drive/folders/1D1YL1-cP-TDoTsYMQm5Y-H8O6Zvbm46u?usp=sharing)**
 - As a recently certified FAA Part 107 Drone Pilot (November 2024), I am just beginning in my efforts to understand the importance of drones and UAS in various applications.
 - 50+ Hours in FPV flight simulators
-- This section will be updated with a link to a portfolio of photos and videos.

 ---